Wednesday, December 25, 2013

 A large screw driver

-One set of box springs
+One set of old box springs

-First you need someone who drives around the city a lot to keep an eye out for box springs for you like my sister Marna who drives a KAT bus for Knoxville.
-She has found most of my springs for me.
-Then you need to check inside the box springs because there is nothing worse then bringing a box springs home in anticipation of getting some good springs out of it to discover that there is either the square springs in your find or just an empty box without any springs at all.
-This has happened to me many times.
-So again I want to say this because it is very important.
-Open your springs up so that you can see just what is inside before you bother loading them up to take them home.
-My find looked like this.
+Then you need to check inside the box springs because there is nothing worse then bringing a box springs home in anticipation of getting some good springs out of it to discover that there is either the square springs in your find or just an empty box without any springs at all in it.

-Now take your big screw driver and insert it between the top of your springs and the board that it is stapled to and pull back towards you to loosen the staples that is holding the springs to the wood.
+Now take your big screw driver and insert it between the top of your springs and the board that it is stapled to, and pull back towards you to loosen the staples that is holding the springs to the wood.
 When you get tired of doing that you can bang on the top of the springs with the hammer.
 They will come loose using both methods.

 Monday, January 12, 2009